influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/guides/fine-grained-authorization.md

 ---
-title: Fine-Grained Authorization
+title: Fine-grained authorization in InfluxDB Enterprise
 alias:
   -/docs/v1.5/administration/fga
 menu:
   enterprise_influxdb_1_5:
+    name: Fine-grained authorization
     weight: 10
     parent: Guides
 ---

-## Controlling access to data with Enterprise's Fine-Grained Authorization
+## Controlling access to data with InfluxDB Enterprise's fine-grained authorization

-In open source InfluxDB, access control operates only at a database level.
+In InfluxDB OSS, access control operates only at a database level.
-In Enterprise, fine-grained authorization can be used to control access at a measurement or series level.
+In InfluxDB Enterprise, fine-grained authorization can be used to control access at a measurement or series level.

 ### Concepts

 To use fine-grained authorization (hereafter "FGA"), you must first [enable authentication](/influxdb/v1.5/query_language/authentication_and_authorization/#set-up-authentication) in your configuration file.
 Then the admin user needs to create users through the query API and grant those users explicit read and/or write privileges per database.
-So far, this is the same as how you would configure authorization on an open source InfluxDB instance.
+So far, this is the same as how you would configure authorization on an InfluxDB OSS instance.

 To continue setting up fine-grained authorization, the admin user must first set _restrictions_ which define a combination of database, measurement, and tags which cannot be accessed without an explicit _grant_.
 A _grant_ enables access to series that were previously restricted.